ItzDavid23/Excel-DataSets-Analysis/README.md

-A repository where I analyze datasets from Kaggle and other sources, collect, clean, transform, and hopefully derive insights based on KPIs, findings, patterns, and trends.
+This is a repository where I analyze datasets from Kaggle and other sources.
+I collect, clean, transform, and extract insights based on KPIs, findings, patterns, and trends.